wadmp/wadmp.github.io/src/gen3/tutorials/create-users/README.md

 The second way to create a user:

-1. Select "Companies" from the Context menu.
+1. Select "Companies" from the *Title Menu*.
 2. On the Companies page, click on your desired company, then on "Invite User" action button.

 ![companies-invite](./companies-invite.png)